 Because this trope requires a hero different from the current one to have previously saved the day, media that falls into this category will always be a sequel, except for the rare case where a Prequel retroactively causes this.
 It is most common in High Fantasy or similar-scale stories and in situations where a completed series gets a Sequel Series that the creator may not have anticipated when the original series was released.

 Can be caused by Changing of the Guard when there's no real reason the original hero couldn't have continued to feature instead.
-Can result in They Changed It, Now It Sucks!, and will often cause a Broken Base between those who like the new hero and those who don't like the new hero or think the original hero ducking out of the limelight was Out of Character, some going as far as pretending the sequel series doesn't exist.
+Can result in They Changed It, Now It Sucks!, and will often cause a Broken Base between those who like the new hero and those who don't like the new hero or think the original hero ducking out of the limelight was Out of Character, or some going as far as pretending the sequel series doesn't exist.
 It's a great way to make the previous franchise's hero Unintentionally Unsympathetic, as some of the problems the new heroes have to face are probably to old hero's fault to start with.
 And just as often, old hero succumbs to Mentor Occupational Hazard, willing new hero nothing more than a mop and bucket to clean up the mess they partially caused.

 Compare Passing the Torch, where the original hero intentionally chooses and trains a successor to fight an evil they both know will come, Rogue Protagonist, where the previous hero has outright made a FaceHeel Turn, Screw This, I'm Outta Here!, where a character on The Dark Side decides it's no longer worth it, and We Are Not Going Through That Again, when the hero has finished their adventure, only for something else to immediately go wrong.
 Contrast with Refusing The Call, where a hero's origin story begins with them refusing to be a hero, only to get pulled into it anyway, and Can't Stay Normal, where the hero does return to save the day a second time.